Patufet

-Patufet (/ca/, also known as Garbancito in Spanish) is the main character of one of the most famous folktales of Catalan tradition.
+Patufet (/ca/), also known as Garbancito in Spanish (/es/ /es/) is the main character of one of the most famous folktales of Catalan tradition.

 It is related to the stories of Tom Thumb, Little Thumb or Thumbling (Catalan: Polzet; Spanish: Pulgarcito).

 Description

 Patufet is usually represented as a very small child the size of a rice grain or a little garbanzo bean, wearing a big red barretina so that his parents can better spot him around the place.
 He is curious and mischievous, until one day he decides to show the world that he's useful and reliable.
 According to some versions Patufet was good-natured and hard-working from the beginning.